 Nova will present you with a list of all available 4 x 1 widgets from apps installed on your device.
 Select the widget you wish to use and Nova will replace the search widget with your new choice.

 Nova continues to lead the charge with its home screen launcher by adding the latest features of Android.
+Not only did they add the customize widgets into the docks, but they updated the sub-menu to match the look found in Android 8.1 Oreo and added Adaptive icons to the stable version of Nova (these features were previously found in the beta version).
 Nova's quick ability to not only add new features but include additional functionality is one of the main reasons it made the top spot on our home screen launcher comparison.
 What widget are you using now in your dock?
 Leave us a comment below.